-A global Lutheran leader has said the United Nations Sustainable Development Goals, a shared blueprint for peace and prosperity for people and the planet to biblical principles.
+A global Lutheran leader has said the United Nations Sustainable Development Goals are a shared blueprint for peace and prosperity for people and the planet to act on biblical principles.

-The Lutheran World Federation General Secretary, Rev. Martin Junge urged faith-based organizations gathered at a Vatican conference to play a more incisive role in the implementation of the United Nations' Sustainable Development Goals.
+The Lutheran World Federation General Secretary, Rev. Martin Junge urged faith-based organizations gathered at a Vatican conference to play a more incisive role in the implementation of the UN SDGs.

 The LWF leader was among some 400 representatives of different faith communities taking part at the three-day March 7-9 international conference, Lutheran World Information reports.